GuideNepalFamilyEducationBudgetPersonal Finance

 This is the year with the most goodwill spending (everyone wants to buy something for the baby) and the most genuinely free public services.

 Diapers: live retail on Daraz Nepal ranges from Rs 55 (small local-brand packs) to Rs 1,200+ for jumbo Huggies/Pampers.
-At 6–8 diapers per day, a premium-brand household spends roughly Rs 4,500–9,000/month in the first year.
+At 6–8 diapers per day, a premium-brand household spends roughly Rs 4,500–9,000/month in year one.
 Local brands cut that to Rs 2,000–4,000/month.

 Formula (if used, partially or fully): a tin runs Rs 1,270–4,340 on Daraz depending on brand (Lactogen, Nan, Similac, Meiji) and size.
-A formula-fed household typically uses 3–5 tins a month — Rs 5,000–15,000/month.
+A formula-fed household typically goes through 3–5 tins a month, so Rs 5,000–15,000/month.

 LineYear-1 estimate